sdsc-complecs/Regular-expressions/Exercises.md

 xxx-xxxx
 xxx-xxx-xxxx

-Where x is any digit and we're considering numbers starting with zero valid.
+Where x is any digit and considering numbers starting with zero valid.

 You can approach this incrementally by handling each of the two formats separately and ignoring additional characters that may be